haztecaso/python-template/{{cookiecutter.project_slug}}/docs/contributing.md

 To make contributing as easy and fast as possible, you'll want to run tests and linting locally.

-!!! note ""
-    **tl;dr**: use `make format` to fix formatting, `make` to run tests and linting & `make docs` to build the docs.

-You'll need to have python 3.6, 3.7, or 3.8, virtualenv, git, and make installed.
+You'll need to have python 3.10, 3.11, 3.12, or 3.13, uv and git installed.
+The nix package manager is also recommended.

 * Clone your fork and go into the repository directory: